-There are two types of GM manifolds: {\it ordinary GM $n$-folds} $Q_n$ are quadratic sections of quintic Del Pezzo $(n+1)$-folds $M_{n+1}$ (which is a smooth $(n+1)$-dimensional linear section of $\Gr(2,5)$); {\it special GM $n$-folds} $X_n$ are double covers of quintic Del Pezzo $n$-folds $M_n$ branched along an ordinary GM $(n-1)$-fold $Q_{n-1}$.
+There are two types of GM manifolds: {\it ordinary GM $n$-folds} $Q_n$ are quadratic sections of quintic Del Pezzo $(n+1)$-folds $M_{n+1}$ (which are smooth $(n+1)$-dimensional linear sections of $\Gr(2,5)$); {\it special GM $n$-folds} $X_n$ are double covers of quintic Del Pezzo $n$-folds $M_n$ branched along an ordinary GM $(n-1)$-fold $Q_{n-1}$.
 For $3\le n\le 6$, GM $n$-folds are Fano manifolds.
 It was proved by \cite[Theorem 5.1]{AZ21} that all the smooth GM threefolds are K-stable.

 Our first main result proves the K-stability for a general member of special GM manifolds.